Here's expressed by the host of this program documented to me almost always right 99.7% of the time.

 Weirdest damn thing.

-No, it's not the clapper app, it's some weird thing.
+No, it's not the clapper app.

-It's these smart TVs, and I don't want a TV to be smart.
+It's these smart TVs and I don't want a TV to be smart.

 I want to be the smart guy operating a TV.